aviaryan/awesome-no-login-web-apps/README.md

 # Awesome Web Softwares

 A list of awesome web softwares and tools.
+Softwares and Tools are things that you install on your computer to get the job done.
+This list presents web alternatives for as many as those softwares.

 The main focus of this list is on such web tools which allow usage **without user registration** just like most softwares.
 Websites that require registration to use them have been tagged as `[Account]`.